YuriyStetskyi/Cloud_Jumper/README.md

 makes player invulnerable for 5 seconds (excluding falling down) Escape - leaves the game

-You can also change the games resolution by typing command in console: game -window WidthxHeight
+You can change the games resolution by typing command in console: game -window WidthxHeight

+Or change window mode by typing: game -window fullscreen game -window windowed

 ### Project was built in approximately 2,5 weeks without prior OpenGL and rendering pipeline knowledge